 For those who want a DVD to support their learning the Standard Form, the best I have seen is Simplified Tai Chi Chuan With Applications, from Master Liang, Shou-Yu.

 People interested in some other tai chi practices are invited to check out the Tai Chi Qigong Wellness Center, in Tacoma.
 They have a Facebook page, too.
-For people who want a more intensive class in the standard 24 form, take a look at my evening Monday class.
-The objective is to have you know the standard form, and many details of Tai Chi movement, over ten weeks.
-We also offer classes in the Yang style long form.
-The ‘advanced’ class also does a Yang style sword form, Bagua, and some push hands, among other things.
+Schedules of current classes are linked on the web page, and people are very welcome to drop by and observe.
+People regularly meet to do a Yang style sword form, Bagua (black dragon), and some push hands, among other things.

 And, for those interested, here are links to some amazing and weird tai chi things.